Zeldixz/homelab-casestudy/README.md

 @app.route('/')
 def hello():
-    return "Hello, this is Jose!"
+    return "Hello!
+This is Jose, just wanted to show my skills with my Python test app running on Docker."

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port=5000)